-2. The Hawaiian sovereignty movement is alive and well.
+2. The Hawaiian sovereignty movement is alive and well

-3. We don’t have perfect weather year round.
+3. We don’t have perfect weather year round

 If you come to Hawaii on vacation, you might have a preconceived notion that we enjoy impeccable weather on the daily.
 Nothing but 365 days of sunshine, right?

 We do enjoy amazing weather in Hawaii — usually.
 But how do you think the Aloha State got famous for its rainbows?
 It rains every day to some degree depending on your location on the island.
-Don’t be surprised if you experience a little rain during your visit.
-And don’t complain about it: instead, just look up at the sky and enjoy one of our vibrant, and famous, rainbows.
+Don’t be surprised if you experience a little rain during your visit and don’t complain about it.
+Instead, just look up at the sky and enjoy one of our vibrant, and famous, rainbows.

 While recent efforts to house our homeless and to develop creative solutions to end homelessness have been made, the epidemic is still glaringly prevalent.

-5. Bringing your mainland attitude to the islands won’t get you very far.
+5. Bringing your mainland attitude to the islands won’t get you very far

-I moved to the islands in 2012 from Chicago, and I’m still adjusting to island life.
+Mainlanders have a certain reputation in Hawaii, and it’s not always a good one.
 Not only is Hawaii slower paced and more relaxed (sans Honolulu rush hour traffic), but the culture is different from the mainland.

 Hawaii locals have lived here likely their whole lives, and their families have lived here for generations.
 Visitors come and go, but family, tradition, and culture are king here.
 Check your mainland attitude at the baggage claim, and spend your time in Hawaii listening and learning for an enjoyable stay.

-6. To get respect, you must give it.
+6. To get respect, you must give it

 Hawaii is known around the world for its aloha spirit and hospitality, but arriving here doesn’t entitle you to it.

 The most gracious aloha is given when it’s received in turn.
 Ever hear that phrase, “Treat others how you want to be treated”?
-It’s the golden rule that will make the different between a trip to a Hawaii and a heartwarming experience of a lifetime.
+It’s the golden rule that will make the different between a so-so trip to Hawaii and a heartwarming experience of a lifetime.